Douglas Farah: The Washington Post

 In 1988 Farah was the recipient of the Sigma Delta Chi Distinguished Service Award for Foreign Correspondence, for a series of articles he wrote on death squads in El Salvador for The Washington Post.
-He also moved to Colombia on contract with the Post to report on the drug wars in Colombia, Venezuela, Ecuador and Bolivia—specifically the period of influence for Pablo Escobar.
+He also moved to Colombia to report on the drug wars in Colombia, Venezuela, Ecuador and Bolivia—specifically the period of influence for Pablo Escobar.
 In 1992, after serving as a freelance reporter for several newspapers, Farah became a foreign affairs correspondent for The Washington Post.
-Soon afterwards he became the bureau chief for Central American and the Caribbean until 1997.
+Soon afterwards he had been the bureau chief for Central American and the Caribbean until 1997.
 In 2000 he was again named bureau chief, this time as chief of West Africa, a position he held until 2003.

-He reported on many different international affairs issues and civil war conflicts, including the economic reforms in Cuba, the inflation of extreme corruption among public officials as well as the civil war in Sierre Leone, the military dictatorship in Haiti, the Aristide and Preval era in Haiti, dictator Charles Taylor and his ties in the blood diamond trade to al Qaeda terrorists, American sanctions against Libya, US military involvement in Colombia, and Russian organized crime.
+He reported on many different international affairs issues and civil war conflicts, including the economic reforms in Cuba, the inflation of significant corruption among public officials as well as the civil war in Sierre Leone, the military dictatorship in Haiti, the Aristide and Preval era in Haiti, dictator Charles Taylor and his ties in the blood diamond trade to al Qaeda terrorists, American sanctions against Libya, US military involvement in Colombia, and Russian organized crime.
 Farah left the Post in 2004.

-Books and recent publications
+Books and publications after Washington Post

-Farah is an occasional contributor to Foreign Policy, covering issues including Hugo Chavez in Venezuela and Muammar Gaddafi in Libya.
+Farah has been occasionally contributing to Foreign Policy, covering issues including Hugo Chavez in Venezuela and Muammar Gaddafi in Libya.
 He was also a contributor to the Counterterrorism Blog between 2005 and 2011.
 Farah published articles in Prism and at the end of 2012 Farah published the article Central American Gangs: Changing Nature and New Partners in the Winter 2012 issue of the Journal of International Affairs.

 In terms of longer works, upon leaving the Post in 2004 Farah published the book Blood from Stones: The Secret Financial Network of Terror, based upon the stories he broke regarding the ties between al-Qaeda and West African blood diamonds.
-The book also covered the story of how Farah had to leave the region due to death-threats and was welcomed back to America by a CIA embarrassed by the fact they knew nothing of his discovery.
-The book explains how the revelation of international affairs material unknown to the governments of the countries involved led to him being attacked by numerous intelligence services.
+The book also covered the story of how Farah had to leave the region due to death-threats and was welcomed back to America by a CIA.
+The book highlights the fact his revelation of the fact that international affairs material are unknown to the governments of the countries involved, led to him being attacked by numerous intelligence services.

 Farah also co-authored the book Merchant of Death: Money, Guns, Planes, and the Man Who Makes War Possible with Stephen Braun.
 The book tells the story of the international weapons dealer Viktor Bout, and was released a year before Bout was arrested in a DEA sting.
 The book detailed how Bout was able to deliver weapons to the deviant groups and nations, including militants in the Taliban, Somalia, and Yemen.
-Publishers Weekly wrote that, "The authors paint a depressing picture of an avalanche of war-making material pouring into poor, violence-wracked nations despite well-publicized U.N. embargoes."
+Publishers Weekly wrote that "the authors paint a depressing picture of an avalanche of war-making material pouring into poor, violence-wracked nations despite well-publicized U.N. embargoes."